 Community (street) lighting is a matter for the Highways Authority but Residents considered that lamp posts should be positioned so as not to cause interference to householders such as shining directly into bedroom windows.
-In 'private drive' style developments location of community lighting should be discreet but effect the necessary coverage for safety and security.
+In 'private drive' style developments design-led discreet location of community lighting to effect the necessary coverage for safety and security would be appropriate.

 Domestic building, garden and security lighting was considered by a majority of questionnaire respondents to be intrusive.
-Security lighting should be carefully located and use of such lighting should take advantage of movement detectors for intermittent use rather than full on during the hours of darkness.
-Positioning of floodlights at high level together with eaves lighting should be discouraged so as not to be an inconvenience to neighbours or be intrusive in the street scene.
+Carefully located security lighting taking advantage of movement detectors for intermittent use rather than full on during the hours of darkness is preferred.
+Discouraging the positioning of floodlights at high level together with eaves lighting is appropriate so as not to be an inconvenience to neighbours or be intrusive in the street scene.